ChadiEch/tasket-backend/CLOUDFLARE_R2_INTEGRATION.md

 R2_ACCESS_KEY_ID=your-r2-access-key-id
 R2_SECRET_ACCESS_KEY=your-r2-secret-access-key
 R2_BUCKET_NAME=your-bucket-name
+R2_PUBLIC_BUCKET_KEY=pub-xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
 ```

+The `R2_PUBLIC_BUCKET_KEY` is the key part of your bucket's public URL.
+For example, if your public URL is `https://pub-65a8f0a1ed924205af132a2ffe78debd.r2.dev`, then your `R2_PUBLIC_BUCKET_KEY` is `pub-65a8f0a1ed924205af132a2ffe78debd`.

-### 4. Deploy the Application
+### 5. Deploy the Application

 When `USE_CLOUDFLARE_R2` is set to `true`, the application will:
 - Store uploaded files in Cloudflare R2 instead of local storage
-- Serve file URLs directly from Cloudflare's CDN
+- Serve file URLs directly from Cloudflare's CDN using the public development URL
 - Automatically delete files from R2 when tasks are permanently deleted

 ## Benefits